NBA Trade Rumors: Will Jimmy Butler Leave The Minnesota Timberwolves In 2019 Offseason?

 After the Minnesota Timberwolves suffered an early exit in the Western Conference Playoffs, rumors and speculations started to swirl that Jimmy Butler is unhappy with the team.
 The 28-year-old small forward is reportedly frustrated with his young teammates, specifically Andrew Wiggins and Karl-Anthony Towns.
-Butler’s agent Bernie Lee addressed the rumors surrounding his client, saying that he’s not the type of player who does “passive-aggressive,” per Pioneer Press.
+Butler’s agent, Bernie Lee, addressed the rumors surrounding his client, saying that he’s not the type of player who does “passive-aggressive,” per Pioneer Press.

 The Timberwolves tried to ease up the tension by offering Jimmy Butler a four-year, $110 million contract extension.
 Unfortunately, Butler decided to decline the extension, heating up the speculations about his nearing departure in Minnesota.
 Timberwolves owner Glen Taylor revealed the reply he received from Butler’s camp when they offered him a new deal early in the free agency period.

 “They said they are really appreciative of it.
-We got to them right away, but they declined it,” Taylor told Darren Wolfson of KSTP (h/t Sports Illustrated).
+We got to them right away, but they declined it,” Taylor told Darren Wolfson of KSTP, and reported by Sports Illustrated.
 “They said you guys have done everything, but our bet is we should wait until next year and we can get ourselves a better deal.”

-This is undeniably a bad news for Timberwolves fans, knowing that the team just gave up lots of valuable trade assets to acquire Jimmy Butler from the Chicago Bulls in the summer of 2017.
+This is undeniably bad news for Timberwolves fans, knowing that the team just gave up lots of valuable trade assets to acquire Jimmy Butler from the Chicago Bulls in the summer of 2017.
 Butler still has two years left on his contract, but he could use an early-termination player option to become an unrestricted free agent next offseason.

 Jimmy Butler rejects Wolves' four-year, $110 million extension offer, owner sayshttps://t.co/C7anNMaZ8a pic.twitter.com/eZmwuYSsAp